Komish/blog-content/2018-01-06_libvirt-target-disk-already-exists.md

 From what I've seen, the source of the issue seems to be the enumeration logic done by nova code to determine how to enumerate an attached disk based on the disks that are presented already - and something tells me it's partially due to the bug(?) which prevents an end-user from specifying which device a disk will become on attach in KVM-based hypervisors.
 Disclaimer: I've only taken a cursory look over the code to determine how to reproduce this.
 In most cases I've seen, this issue will appear when an instance has been resized to include an ephemeral or a swap disk while a cinder block is attached, and then the cinder block is detached.
 After that block is detached, re-attaching (or attaching a new block) will trigger the Exception.

 Reproducing this is fairly straightforward.
-In this case I've done so in a lab deployed using [openstack-ansible](https://docs.openstack.org/openstack-ansible/latest/) putting me on the Pike release of OpenStack..
+In this case I've done so in a lab deployed using [openstack-ansible](https://docs.openstack.org/openstack-ansible/latest/) putting me on the Pike release of OpenStack.

 ```
 (lab01)# cat /etc/openstack-release